angelagola-ko/Challenge1/README.md

 # Horiseon Inc.
-Horiseon Social Solution Services, Inc. brings business and technology together to provide outstanding marketing, search engine optimazation, and reputation management for companies looking to improve statisticd and flourish in the online sector.
+Horiseon Social Solution Services, Inc. brings business and technology together to provide outstanding marketing, search engine optimization, and reputation management for companies looking to flourish in the online sector and have ease of access to a dynamic number of statistics at their fingertips.

-explain links
-how to use app what its for.
+The links displayed in the header bar will take you to different content sections on the webpage.

 # Contact
 If you have questions, comments, or suggestions please reach out by email at angelagola-ko@gmail.com